-The Council will review federal grant and loan applications for consistency with area-wide and local plans.
+The Council will review federal grant and loan applica-tions for consistency with area-wide and local plans.
+In addi-tion, the Council will initiate preparation of the five-year Evaluation and Appraisal Report of the regional plan.

 Public Safety and Regulatory Compliance